 Lower Carmel River Restoration Project: During the spring of 2006 and 2007, the District coordinated emergency streambank repairs to the north streambank along a portion of Carmel River between Rancho San Carlos Road and Via Mallorca.
-Due to staff workload constraints, MPWMD was unable to move forward with a comprehensive river restoration project in FY 2006-07 and deferred additional work on the project to FY 2007-2008.
+Due to staff workload constraints, MPWMD was unable to move forward with a comprehensive river restoration project in FY 2006-07 and FY 2007-2008.
+Additional work on the project was deferred to FY 2008-09 when it is expected that preliminary design work to complete repairs will be completed.

-Riparian Ordinance Enforcement Action - A serious violation of the District's riparian ordinances occurred in late December 2003 on two residential properties on the north bank of the river just upstream of the Rancho Cañada Golf Club.
+Riparian Ordinance Enforcement Action - A serious violation of the District's riparian ordinances occurred in December 2003 on two residential properties on the north bank of the river upstream of the Rancho Cañada Golf Club.
 One of the property owners had directed workers to cut riparian vegetation and place concrete slurry on the river bank in an area that had been armored with rip-rap following high flows in 1998.
-Approximately one-half of the work was carried out on an adjacent property.
+About half of the work was carried out on an adjacent property.

 District staff took enforcement action against both property owners and recorded Notices of Non-Compliance on the titles of both properties.
-During FY 2006-07, staff met with representatives of the property owners on several occasions in an effort to resolve the violation, but a satisfactory plan for bank restoration was not approved.
-The District Board authorized legal proceedings to enforce

-District Rules concerning these activities within the streamside corridor.
-On March 8, 2007, the District filed a complaint in Monterey County Superior Court and requested that the Court issue an injunction to remove the work and obtain a permit from the District.
+The District Board authorized legal proceedings to enforce District Rules concerning these activities within the streamside corridor.
+On March 8, 2007, the District filed a complaint in Monterey County Superior Court and requested that the Court issue an injunction to the first property owner to remove the work and obtain a permit from the District.
+During FY 2007-08, staff met with representatives of the property owners and a mediator on several occasions in an effort to resolve the violation.
+By June 2008, it appeared that most issues were resolved and the District was awaiting a final design plan and River Work Permit application.